 Sepilok Forest Edge Resort is about 16 miles from the centre of Sandakan or 10 miles from Sandakan Airport (SDK).
 We flew in from Kota Kinabalu and took a cab directly to the resort, which took about 15 minutes.

 Alternatively, you could take a cab from Sandakan or the public bus, which runs 4 times a day to Sepilok.

 Eco-friendly accommodation at Sepilok Forest Edge Resort

 Check-in time is at 2pm, but we arrived much earlier and our chalet was ready, so we were allowed to go in.

 Check out time at the resort is 11am.

 The stylish eco-chalets are made with woods that have been recycled from Chinese houses.
 Furnishings are tasteful and rustic and have been inspired by Malay culture.
 There is a range of styles and sizes, with some overlooking the lake and some the jungle.

 We stayed in the superior chalet, which was quite honestly amazing.
 It had a double room, a lounge, kitchenette, 2 bathrooms and second bedroom with 3 four-poster beds.
 It was far more luxurious than we had ever expected and had more space than needed.

 I loved the outdoor bathroom, as I could shower outside looking out over the jungle.
 I was a bit more wary at night, as I wasn’t sure what might land on me in the dark!

 We opted for the top-end accommodation and appreciate that this wouldn’t be an option for everyone.
-However, for travellers on a budget, the resort has a longhouse with bunk beds.
+However, for budget travellers, the resort has a longhouse with bunk beds.
 This is obviously far more basic and you have to share, but still a very good choice because of the jungle setting and proximity to Sepilok.